ttsiodras/grlib-gpl/README.md

 **UPDATE**: Slight detour: Waiting for a complete S/P/R every time I want to try something is not an option...
 I need to set a proper simulation-first workflow.
-But when I tried `make ghdl`...  it failed for the `unisim` parts.
+But when I tried `make ghdl`...  it failed for the `unisim` parts - somehow, the generated `make.ghdl` is missing their processing.

-After a lot of huffing and puffing, I managed to fix it - by patching the `make.ghdl` file that Jiri's scripts create, to delegate the `unisim` parts to a [smaller Makefile of my own](designs/leon3-minimal/make.unisim).
+After a lot of huffing and puffing, I managed to fix this - by patching the `make.ghdl` file that Jiri's scripts create, to delegate the `unisim` parts to a [smaller Makefile of my own](designs/leon3-minimal/make.unisim).
-That one processes VHDL files from the ISE's `src` folder, as well as the `libraries` folder of GHDL (which was added as a submodule).
+That one processes VHDL files from the ISE's `src` folder, as well as the `libraries` folder of GHDL (which was added as a submodule to this repo).

-Et voila!
+And indeed, I can now simulate one of the Spartan3 samples:

     $ cd designs/leon3-digilent-xc3s1000
     $ make -f Makefile.ttsiod-ghdl